A client's guide to Hypnosis

 Most people find the experience of hypnosis very enjoyable.
 Hypnotic trance is like a state of deep relaxation.
 Your mind becomes detached from everyday cares and concerns.
 In trance, nothing seems to matter, you feel you don't have anything to do, anything to worry about.
 You are aware of the hypnotist's voice, of things around you, but it is too much effort to attend to them.

 There is no right or wrong way to experience hypnosis.
 Some people go into trance and report feeling deeply relaxed and sinking into the chair.
 Others report a light airy feeling of drifting or flying.
 For most people, once you are deep in trance you feel a lovely luxurious ease.
 You can choose to forget about everything and detach completely from your surroundings.
 You might feel disconnected from your body and just exist in a timeless formless state until called back.
 Most people's first words after a hypno session is "Wow!
 That was amazing."

 While you are in trance your unconscious mind takes over.
-You react to stimulus but do not consciously evaluate them.
-In fact, this no so different from your daily routines.
+You react to stimulus, but you do not consciously evaluate them.
+In fact, this is not so different from your daily routines.
 Much of your daily behaviour is unconscious.
-When you are driving and you see a traffic sign, you do not start to consider who designed it, or how it got there - you just obey it.
+When you are driving and you see a traffic sign, you do not start to consider who designed it, or how it got there - you just press the pedal.
 You can easily obey the traffic sign unconsciously while thinking about something else.